GitJournal/gitjournal.io/content/blog/2020-10-01-Sept-Update.md

 - **WAU:** 873 (**+4.42%**)
 - **MAU:** 2400 (**+4.34%**)

-Where an active user is defined as a user who uses the app for more than 10 seconds.
+Where an active user is defined as anyone who uses the app for more than 10 seconds.
 These numbers are questionable as the statistics are anonymous and linked to a device.
 Reinstalling the app will count as a new user.
 This also makes measuring retention really difficult.

 Additionally, I know many people who have switched off analytics.